Getting freelance writing clients can be tough. 😪

 Some will want to speak over the phone, create a contract, or even meet in person.
 Go with the flow and take advantage of these opportunities, no matter what.

-Imagine having several partners sending you clients every month, that could equal to ten’s of thousands of dollars!
+Imagine having several partners sending you clients every month, which could equal tens of thousands of dollars!

 Do you know how to build websites?
 Then you have a superpower you shouldn’t waste.